Dewalt-arch/pimpmykali/README.md

 # Revision 1.1.2 - copy /home/kali to /root screen and prompt
-  - Recently there have been a number of users wanting to run as root in kali but finding there are no files or directories in /root once the root login is enabled and they login as root This is the default as root was disabled, there is nothing in /root
+  - Recently there have been a number of users wanting to run as root in kali but finding there are no files or directories in /root once the root login is enabled and they login as root.

+    This is the default as root was disabled, there is nothing in /root

   - This function ONLY executes If the user selects Yes at the enable root login prompt